maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Make STACK respect all Moodle behaviours.

 ---
+# Other tasks

-Other tasks which need to be completed.
+These tasks also need to be done, but do not block progress towards getting STACK basically working in moodle.

+## Languages

+* Add in other languages.
+Copy over only those strings which are really needed.

 ## Maxima